vallipedu/BasicFullStackScenariosProblemStatements/README.md

 # FullStack
-### Launching Your Full-Stack Web Development Challenge Series
+### Launching Your Full-Stack Web Development Lab Manual Series

-I'm excited to hear about your plan to create a problem statement series for full-stack web development.
+I'm excited to announce a plan to create a problem statement series for full-stack web development.
 This is a great way to help students build practical, real-world skills.
 Here's a write-up you can use to announce and promote your initiative.

 ***